openhab/org.openhab.binding.zwave/doc/benext/builtindimmer_0_0.md

 ### Parameter 14: Last known status

 Last known status
-What to do with lamp status when power applied.

-If 0x00: Always switch light off when power applied.

-If > 0x00: Switch lamp on/off depending on last known lamp status before power was disconnected.
+<p&gtWhat to do with lamp status when power applied.</p&gt <p&gtIf 0x00: Always switch light off when power applied.</p&gt <p&gtIf > 0x00: Switch lamp on/off depending on last known lamp status before power was disconnected.</p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```0```.